- Joining the Scheme

 You may connect with more than one person.
 The person who helps you with your target language may not be the person who you are helping with your own language.
 You may therefore have a different role in different partnerships or groups.

-The group is intended to help you find speakers of your chosen language and then meet up to help you practise and improve your language skills.
+The group is intended to help you find speakers of your chosen language so that you can meet up and practise your language skills.
 You should always meet on campus and should take necessary safety precautions.
-You should never disclose any information about yourself which you are not comfortable with.
+You should never disclose any information about yourself which is personal and which you are not comfortable to share.

 Just because you have found a suitable language partner does not mean that you can no longer contribute the group.
 We welcome new posts to promote conversations about language-learning techniques and topics related to learning a language.

 Once you have connected with speakers of your target language, you may wish to arrange a first meeting so that you can begin to practise your language skills.
-You may wish to meet in a group or in a pair, it is entirely your choice.
+You may wish to meet in a small group or in a pair.

 You should use the first meeting as an opportunity to get to know your language partner(s) and to discuss their language goals as well as your own.
 You may also wish to set targets and topics for discussion, as well as a dedicated time in the week for conducting your meetings.
 You should also decide on the format of the meetings, e.g. whether to spend half the time in one language, and half the time in the other, or spend one meeting in one language and the next in the other.